 Susan: Yeah, my pleasure.
 And I’m happy to answer questions after we get off, so feel free to shoot me an email or whatever.
 And Steven, I look forward to seeing you I Chicago next week at the Storytelling Conference.

 Steven: Yes.
 I will see you there Friday.
 Hopefully, I’ll see some of you listening as well.
-If you don’t have your ticket shoot me an email or respond to my invitation or just email me, email@example.com.
-I got some coupons codes to make that bill a little less large for that conference.
+If you don’t have your ticket shoot me an email or respond to my invitation or just email me, [email protected] I got some coupons codes to make that bill a little less large for that conference.
 So again, thanks to all of you for listening.
-I know it’s a busy time of year so for you to take an hour out of your day in this yearend
+I know it’s a busy time of year so for you to take an hour out of your day in this yearend [inaudible 01:00:49] means a lot.
+So thank you, and I hope you come to our next webinar.

 We’re going to take next week off but we are back two weeks from tomorrow.
 We’re going to talk about compliance which I know it sounds a little dry and kind of boring but really important as we’re going to be entering tax time.
 If you’re a little bit worried about your own sort of financial compliance or maybe just want a refresher, check out this webinar.
 Mike Montali is a nonprofit finance expert and we’re going to talk all about compliance.